bipolarbridges/companion-app/.github/pull_request_template.md

 # Polarus Companion App Pull-Request Template

-**Please use this format to fill out the description of your PR as you make progress.** Read the following form carefully, and delete this section before creating the PR.
+**Please use this format to fill out the description of your PR as you make progress.** Read the following form carefully, and delete this section when done.

 ## PR Checklist
 (Delete when all items are complete)